rn21s/UrbanSense/Location_agent/README.md

-# UrbanSense AI Locality Simulator POC
+# UrbanSense AI Locality Simulator

-A small proof of concept for testing whether a new product or store concept is likely to work in a local Singapore catchment area.
+ new product or store concept is likely to work in a local Singapore catchment area.

 The POC keeps geography deterministic and structured, then uses persona-style reasoning to explain who would buy, why, and when.
 CrewAI is wired as an optional analysis layer, with a local fallback so the app can run without installing anything.